nitrologic/fountain/README.md

 ## SSH and Discord

-The new sloppy bot Deno worker joins Discord to the fountain and routes posts to prompts.
+The new sloppy bot Deno worker joins [Discord Channel](https://discord.gg/e49ZhmQEjC) to Slop Fountain and routes posts to prompts.

 Sloppy SSH endpoint in development - not currently available remotely.